Efficient All-Pairs Correlation Volume Sampling for Optical Flow Estimation: Ultra-High-Resolution Evaluation

 \section{Ultra-High-Resolution Evaluation}

-To evaluate and benchmark optical flow estimation methods on UHR inputs, we render several sequences from the \textsc{Blender} movie \textsc{Charge} with rendered ground truth displacements.
+To perform zero-shot evaluation and benchmarking of optical flow estimation methods on UHR inputs, we render several sequences from the \textsc{Blender} movie \textsc{Charge} with rendered ground truth displacements.
 We then propose an inference extension to the \pname{SEA-RAFT} optical flow estimation method and perform extensive evaluation of the existing methods.
 We perform these tests with an \textit{NVIDIA A100 80GB} GPU.